pineunity/apmec/doc/source/contributor/vnffgd_template_description.rst

        template_name: A name to be given to the template.

     topology_template:
-       Describes the topology of the VNFFG under node_template field.
+       Describes the topology of the NFY under node_template field.
        node_template:
-           Describes node types of a VNFFG.
+           Describes node types of a NFY.
            FP:
                Describes properties and path of a Forwarding Path.
        groups:
            Describes groupings of nodes that have an implied relationship.
-           VNFFG:
+           NFY:
                Describes properties and members of a VNF Forwarding Graph.

 For examples, please refer sample MEAD templates available at `GitHub <https: